Last update: May 5th, 2023 at 03:41 pm

 The Best Paris Hotel Family Friendly Picks

-The following list of the best Paris family hotels is separated by hotel class, starting with 3 star properties.
+The following Best Places to Stay in Paris with Family list is separated by hotel class, starting with 3 star properties.
 I hope you find the perfect fit for your Paris family vacation.

 Three Star Paris Family Hotels

-I love all of these 3 star Paris family friendly hotels even though none of them are in my favourite arrondissements.
+I really love all of these 3 star hotels in Paris for families even though none of them are in my favourite arrondissements.
 The reason is simply that the most popular arrondissements also have the most expensive real estate in Paris and are dominated by the 5 star luxury hotels.
 That said, all of these are just a short hop to the main attractions of Paris.